Village Green (song): Reception and legacy

 In his September 1968 preview of Village Green for New Musical Express magazine, critic Keith Altham wrote that "Village Green" is "full of the sound of country fetes, maypoles and garden parties"; the song's string section is written for music enthusiasts, while its sad story is for those who prefer lyrics.
 The reviewer for Disc and Music Echo counted "Village Green" as one of the most memorable songs on the album.
 In a retrospective assessment, J. H. Tompkins of Pitchfork suggests the song displayed the increasing disconnect between the Kinks and the broader rock world, contrasting its understated style against the "bombastic, urban" sound of the Rolling Stones' "Sympathy for the Devil".
 In his ranking of the album's tracks, Morgan Enos of Billboard magazine placed the song fourth, describing it as the "beating heart of the album" and "a beautiful tension between the future and the past".
 He writes that the song's joining of romance for rural life works well with its use of classical instruments.
 Among band biographers, Kitts writes that it is both one the album's highlights and "one of Davies's quiet masterpieces", joining "deceptively simple lyrics and a simple inescapable melody to reveal great emotional depth".
 By contrast, Miller thinks the song lacks the depth of "The Village Green Preservation Society" while also featuring a cluttered arrangement.

 The Kinks performed an instrumental rendition of "Village Green" in concert on 14 January 1973 at Theatre Royal, Drury Lane, augmented by additional singers and a brass section.
 The show marked the earliest iteration of Davies's attempt at a theatrical presentation of Village Green, a project he titled Preservation.
 Davies first played the song live on 12 April 1995 during a solo show, and he included it in the set list of his August 1995 UK tour.

 Edgar Wright and Simon Pegg included the song in their 2007 film Hot Fuzz.
 The song plays over a scene which helps establish a superficially charming village, the residents of which murder anyone who threatens to ruin its beauty.
 Historian Carey Fleiner comments that the song's use in the film captures the cynicism Davies originally intended to convey.

+Personnel

+According to Doug Hinman and Andrew Sandoval: